RRSP and Tax-Free Savings Accounts: there's a product that's right for you

 The government requires that your RRSP investments be converted to a retirement income option by the end of the year you turn 71.
 Most Canadians choose a RRIF, which allows you to control your choice of investments and gives you the flexibility to choose the timing of your income payments.
 Your RRIF income payments are considered to be a part of your ordinary income, so they are taxed as such by the Canada Revenue Agency in the year that you receive them.
 Minimum amounts need to be withdrawn yearly from a RRIF, but the remaining investments can remain in the plan, where they can continue to grow on a tax-deferred basis.

 A TFSA is a registered savings plan that allows you to earn interest or other investment income tax-free inside the plan.
-As of 2013, Canadians 18 years and older have $5,500 of annual TFSA contribution room.
-These contributions are not tax deductible, and withdrawals of contributions and earnings from your TFSA are not taxable.
+Canadians 18 years and older have $6,000 of annual TFSA contribution room.
+These contributions aren’t tax deductible, and withdrawals of contributions and earnings from your TFSA aren’t taxable.